deiger/Alarm/README.md

 # PIMA Alarms

-This program implements an interface for negotiation with PIMA Hunter Pro alarms.
+This program implements an interface for negotiation with [PIMA Hunter Pro alarms](https://www.pima-alarms.com/our-products/hunter-pro-series/).
 It was built based on PIMA&trade;'s General Specification for Home Automation & Building Management protocol Ver.
 1.15.
 PIMA&trade; is a trademark of PIMA Electronic Systems Ltd, http://www.pima-alarms.com.
 This program was built with no affiliation of PIMA Electronic Systems Ltd.

 ## Prerequisites
-1. PIMA Hunter Pro alarm, with 32, 96 or 144 zones.
+1. PIMA Hunter Pro alarm&trade;, with 32, 96 or 144 zones.
-1. PIMA Home Automation kit (SA-232, LCL-11A and Serial-to-USB cable).
+1. PIMA Home Automation kit&trade; (SA-232, LCL-11A and Serial-to-USB cable).
    Diagram by PIMA&trade; &copy;:
    ![Diagram by PIMA&trade; &copy;](home_automation_kit.png)
 1. Raspberry Pi or similar, connected to the alarm through the Home Automation kit.